-- (1) Prior year balance included in budget: - (a) If the agency prepares its budget on the accrual or modified accrual basis, the statement of revenues and expenditures (budget and actual) or the budgetary comparisons shall include the amount of fund balance on the budgetary basis used to balance the budget. - (b) If the agency prepares its budget on the cash basis, the statement of revenues and expenditures (budget and actual) or the budgetary comparisons shall include the amount of prior-year cash balance used to balance the budget (or fund balance on the cash basis). - (2) The differences between the budgetary basis and GAAP basis revenues and expenditures shall be reconciled.
+Prior year balance included in budget:

+(a) If the agency prepares its budget on the accrual or modified accrual basis, the statement of revenues and expenditures (budget and actual) or the budgetary comparisons shall include the amount of fund balance on the budgetary basis used to balance the budget.

+(b) If the agency prepares its budget on the cash basis, the statement of revenues and expenditures (budget and actual) or the budgetary comparisons shall include the amount of prior-year cash balance used to balance the budget (or fund balance on the cash basis).

+(2) The differences between the budgetary basis and GAAP basis revenues and expenditures shall be reconciled.
 If the required budgetary comparison information is included in the basic financial statements, the reconciliation shall be included on the statement itself or in the notes to the financial statements.
-If the required budgetary comparison is presented as RSI, the reconciliation to GAAP basis shall appear in either a separate schedule or in the notes to the RSI (AAG-SLV 11.14).
+If the required budgetary comparison is presented as RSI, the reconciliation to GAAP basis shall appear in either a separate schedule or in the notes to the RSI (AAG SLV 11.14).
 The notes to the financial statements shall disclose the legal level of budgetary control for the entity and any excess of expenditures over appropriations at the legal level of budgetary control.
 The legal level of budgetary control for local governments is at the fund level.
 The legal level of budgetary control for school districts is at the function level.
-The legal level of budgetary control for state agencies is explained at Subsection A of 2.2.2.12 NMAC.
-For additional information regarding the legal level of budgetary control the IPA may contact the applicable oversight agency (DFA, HED, or PED). - Budgetary comparisons shall show the original and final appropriated budget (same as final budget approved by DFA, HED or PED), the actual amounts on the budgetary basis, and a column with the variance between the final budget and actual amounts. - (a) If the budget structure for the general fund and major special revenue funds is similar enough to the GAAP fund structure to provide the necessary information, the basic financial statements shall include budgetary comparison statements those funds. - (b) Budgetary comparisons for the general fund and major special revenue funds shall be presented as RSI if the agency budget structure differs from the GAAP fund structure enough that the budget information is unavailable for the general fund and major special revenue funds.
+The legal level of budgetary control for state agencies is explained at Subsection A of Section 2.2.2.12 NMAC.
+For additional information regarding the legal level of budgetary control the IPA may contact the applicable oversight agency (DFA, HED, or PED).

+(3) Budgetary comparisons shall show the original and final appropriated budget (same as final budget approved by DFA, HED, or PED), the actual amounts on the budgetary basis, and a column with the variance between the final budget and actual amounts.

+(a) If the budget structure for the general fund and major special revenue funds is similar enough to the GAAP fund structure to provide the necessary information, the basic financial statements shall include budgetary comparison statements those funds.

+Budgetary comparisons for the general fund and major special revenue funds (b) shall be presented as RSI if the agency budget structure differs from the GAAP fund structure enough that the budget information is unavailable for the general fund and major special revenue funds.
 An example of this "perspective difference" would occur if an agency budgets by program with portions of the general fund and major special revenue funds appearing across various program budgets.
 In a case like that the budgetary comparison would be presented for program budgets and include information in addition to the general fund and major special revenue funds budgetary comparison data (GASBS 41.03 and .10).
-When budgetary comparisons have to be presented as RSI due to such perspective differences it is a requirement of the state auditor that they be audited and included in the auditor's opinion.
-See AAG-SLV 15.65 and AAG-SLV example A-15 for additional information regarding the requirements when opining on RSI.